JaneliaSciComp/jacs-cm/README.md

 ./manage.sh down dev --dbonly
 ```

-You can customize the default configurations in /opt/config now, before starting the full stack.
+You can customize the default configurations in /opt/config now, before bringing up the full stack.

 ### Bringing up the complete stack
 To bring an environment up or down: